Frequently Asked Questions

 You must register in advance.
 Seating is limited and available on a first-come, first-served basis.
 Doors open at 1:00 p.m.
 ET.
 Please note that masks are required indoors at the library.

 We appreciate you helping us out by inviting friends and colleagues to also attend the summit.
+Click here to find our speaker list, event details and the full schedule.

 To follow along on social media, you can use the hashtag #19thRepresents.